daijingwu/registration-authority/README.md

 # License

-This code is released under conditions of GNU AFFERO GENERAL PUBLIC LICENSE, for details, see file license.txt
+This code is released under conditions of GNU AFFERO GENERAL PUBLIC LICENSE, for details, see file web/license.txt

 This repository uses following third party repositories: